 Our courses are intended to provide conceptual information on marine animal biology, ecology and medicine in animals under human care in closed systems such as oceanaria, as well as in free-ranging marine animals in natural ecosystems.

 Class size is restricted to ensure that participants have the opportunity to interact with leading veterinarians and researchers in marine veterinary medicine.
 Instructors include internationally recognized experts from the frontlines of marine animal health, welfare and conservation in a global context; they represent a diverse range of facilities and organizations, including oceanaria, aquaria, zoological parks, rehabilitation units, wildlife organizations and universities, as well as federal and state governments.
 The role of veterinarians in the development of effective marine animal conservation policy at national and international levels is introduced.

-Specific topics include marine animal taxonomy, ecology, anatomy, physiology, pathology and clinical medicine in marine species (with an emphasis on marine mammals, sea turtles and marine birds with some attention to sharks and other fish species).
+Specific topics include marine animal taxonomy, ecology, anatomy, physiology, pathology and clinical medicine in marine species (with an emphasis on marine mammals and sea turtles, with some attention to sharks and other fish species).
 Diagnostic methods (hematology, radiology, ultrasonography, endoscopy, urinalysis, cytology, histopathology, necropsy) and therapeutic applications are presented.
-Information is provided on recent mass die-offs in free-ranging marine animals (e.g., morbillivirus, influenza and biotoxins from "red tides") and how these events relate to the emerging discipline of conservation medicine.
+Information is provided on recent mass die-offs in free-ranging marine animals (e.g., morbillivirus, influenza and biotoxins from “red tides”) and how these events relate to the emerging discipline of conservation medicine and veterinary ecology.